ministryofjustice/analytical-platform-ui/README.md

 ## Running Locally

-The dashboard is run in a DevContainer via Docker.
+The app can be run in a DevContainer via Docker.
 The DevContainer Visual Studio Code extension is recommended, as is Docker Desktop.

 For more information on Dev Containers, see the [Analytical Platform docs.](https://technical-documentation.data-platform.service.justice.gov.uk/documentation/platform/infrastructure/developing.html#developing-the-data-platform)

+Python dependencies are installed and managed by [`uv`](https://docs.astral.sh/uv/).
+See the `uv` documentation for information about running commands with `uv`.

 ### Building the DevContainer

-To build the dev container, ensure docker desktop is running, then open the AP UI project in Visual Studio Code.
+To build the dev container, ensure Docker desktop is running, then open the AP UI project in Visual Studio Code.
 Open the command pallet by hitting command+shift+p and search for `Dev Containers: Reopen in container` and hit enter.
 This will build the dev container.

 If you are using a workspace with multiple applications, search for `Dev Containers: Open folder in Container…` instead, then select the AP UI folder.
 Once the dev container has finished building, it should install all the required Python and npm dependencies, as well as run the migrations.